There is no bad weather—only inappropriate clothing. (Old saying)

 1) It will help you ride better.
 Every bit of that gear exists and is worn by experienced cyclists for a reason: it works.

 2) It’s good for your head—it announces to the world and to you that you’ve joined the culture, as we discussed in Your First Ride.
 Every time you put on a real cycling jersey, you declare your membership in the Club of Cyclists.

 How Much Should You Spend?

 I am not one of those cyclists who gripes about how expensive the gear is—almost always, you get what you pay for and few people in the industry are getting rich off you.
 But cycling clothing can be insanely expensive, and I don’t see the huge sums buying you anything.
 This is especially true of jerseys and bibs, but it’s also true of outer layers and under layers.
 There are $400 raincoats and $250 jerseys in this world.
-My advice is, buy stuff that’s above cheap and below top-of-the-line.
+On the other hand, the world is full of cycling clothing knock-offs made by fly-by-night Asian companies, and it’s utterly awful.
+My advice is, buy brand-name stuff that’s above cheap and below top-of-the-line.
+Anything that is unnaturally cheap (like $30 for a jersey), unless it’s on sale by a reputable maker, is going to be terrible.
 As a rule of thumb, European origin doubles the price, to no benefit except the coolness factor.

 Six Places to Shop for Clothing

 The local bike shop (LBS).
 The advantages of the LBS are you get professional advice, you can try the item on, you can exchange it easily if you don’t like it, you can assume the item has some degree of integrity if you trust the shop, and you keep the LBS in business—no small thing, since they keep you rolling and are your primary source for cycling wisdom.
 The disadvantages are you may pay a bit more and the selection will probably be small.